plaid/support/changelog/14-01-28-Sandboxing.md

 ```
 http code 402
 {
-  code: 1200,
+  "code": 1200,
-  message: "invalid credentials",
+  "message": "invalid credentials",
-  resolve: "The username or password provided were not correct."
+  "resolve": "The username or password provided were not correct."
 }
 ```